 Vegan Methi Thepla

 Unlike other flatbreads, the Thepla is not naturally vegan.
 We add curd while kneading the dough.
 But we can easily make this vegan by skipping the yogurt.
-Add 1 more tablespoon of oil instead of the yogurt, while kneading the dough to make it soft.
+Add 1 more tbsp of oil instead of the yogurt, while kneading the dough to make it soft.

 Or you can use your choice of non-dairy yogurt in place of the dairy yogurt in this recipe.